Manhattan Law Firm Helps Clients Care for a Loved One Through Guardianship

 New York laws relating to guardianship

-In New York, a guardian can be appointed by the court to take care of an incapacitated adult (called a “ward”).
-This enables the guardian to make personal, legal, healthcare and financial decisions on the ward’s behalf.
-Because every case is unique, some wards remain capable of managing certain affairs but need help with others.
+In New York, a guardian can be appointed by the court to take care of an adult called an incapacitated person (IP) or a person in need of a guardian (PINS).
+This enables the guardian to make personal, legal, healthcare and financial decisions on the IP or PINS’ behalf.
+Because every case is unique, some IP or PINS may possess the ability to manage certain affairs but need help in managing day-to-day activities.

 The State of New York enacted Article 81 of the New York Mental Hygiene Law in 1992, which allows a person to manage another adult’s personal and financial affairs entirely or in part.
-The goal of Article 81 is to protect the rights of the individual and provide the least restrictive means of ensuring that their needs are provided for.
+The goal of Article 81 is to protect the rights of the individuals and provide the least restrictive means of ensuring that their needs are met and managed under the Court’s supervision..

 Disputes are not uncommon in guardianship cases, as the incapacitated loved one might object to the proceeding.
-Or, family members might disagree about the need for a guardianship or who should be the guardian.
+Often times, family members might disagree about the need for a guardianship or who should serve as the guardian.
 When disagreements arise, I work towards a positive resolution while strongly advocating for arrangements that are in the best interests of the incapacitated individual.

 A proactive approach to guardianship through estate planning